 If you are involved in trading Contracts for Difference (CFDs), and you read the papers, then you would have come across some CFD articles suggesting that trading CFDs is just like gambling.

 In this article, we’ll take a look at the reasons behind such a damning reference and explain clearly how to ‘remove the gambling’ in your CFD trading.

 Click play on the video below.

-It seems to be true that Australian’s love shares and have taken to CFDs like Tiger Woods to the fairways and knee surgery.
+It seems to be true, Australian’s love shares and have taken to CFDs like Tiger Woods to the fairways and back surgery.